Idrimi: Idrimi tablet 1

-This tablet (shown left) was excavated by Leonard Woolley between 1936-1949 at Tell Atchana (Alalakh) in northern Syria.
+This tablet (shown left) was excavated by Leonard Woolley between 1936 and 1949 at Tell Atchana (Alalakh) in northern Syria.
 It dates back to c.
 1500–1450 BC.
-The tablet contained Idrimi's royal seal and revealed an agreement that Idrimi made for the annual dues of gold and sheep to be paid to him or to his successor, his son Niqmepa who often used his own father's seal.
+The tablet contained Idrimi's royal seal and revealed an agreement that Idrimi made for the annual dues of gold and sheep to be paid to him or to his successor, his son Niqmepa, who often used his own father's seal.
 The seal's inscription also read: "Idrimi, servant of the God Adad" (the local storm-god in Alalakh).
 The tablet suggested that Idrimi not only wielded absolute power in Alalakh, but it also suggested that Idrimi had exercised some independence through his own self-deification.

 Idrimi tablet 2

-This tablet (shown right) was excavated at Tell Achtana in northern Syria between 1936-1949 and dates back to c.
+This tablet (shown right) was excavated at Tell Atchana in northern Syria between 1936 and 1949 and dates back to c.
 1480 BC.
 It was a treaty that Idrimi made with another vassal ruler to Mitanni, Pilliya of Kizzuwatna.
 The treaty was for fugitives exchanges between Idrimi and Pilliya.